 Luna smiled and tapped her chin in thought.
 "Hm… one of you said it."

-"Which one?-!"
-Selena reached out and hit Luna's arm impatiently.
+"Which one?!"
+Selena reached out and rapidly tapped Luna's arm impatiently.
 "Was it the one night stand?
 Huh, huh?"

 "Luna wouldn't!"
-Molly defended, but quickly turned on her.
+Molly defended, but quickly turned on her with an owlish gaze.
 "Would you?"

 "Don't be ridiculous!"
 Luna shook her head.
 "Silly geese, it was the new guy!"

-"Oh," Selena said and rested her chin on the table again.
+"Oh," Selena flatly said and rested her chin back on the table.

-Molly nodded.
+Molly nodded, gripping the handle of her mug with both hands.
 "Yeah, we knew a Julius back in grade school.
 Didn't he move away?"

 "Ugh, he went to college, guys!"
-Luna sunk back even deeper into her chair.
+Luna sunk even deeper into her chair.
+She folded her arms, her feathers quite ruffled by their dismissive reactions.
 "So he's kind of new.
 We haven't seen him in years!
-Point is, he's back and he's got great new fashion designs for Grandma's shop and he's positively fabulous."
+Point is, he's back, and he's got great new fashion designs for Gramma's shop, and he's positively fabulous.
+There.
+End of thrilling news you two don't deserve."

 "Is he built?"
-Selena asked, cocking her head to the side.
+Selena asked, cocking her head to the side as if she was trying to picture it.

 Luna wrinkled her nose.
 "Nah.
 He's tall and just so polite—"

-Luna smiled at her.
+Luna smiled at her, rolling her eyes at how unladylike they were - this pair of friends she chose.
 "Hopefully soon.
-He comes in the shop all the time; if you stop by, you have to give me your opinion on him."
+He comes in the shop all of the time.
+If you stop by, you have to give me your opinion on him."

-"Mmkay," Luna winked.
+"Mmkay," Luna winked with a giggle.
+She tilted her head at Molly.
 "You know, I think he's going to propose soon."

-"If he won't, I will," Selena threatened jokingly and licked Molly's hand.
+"If he won't, I will," Selena threatened jokingly and licked Molly's nearby hand.

-Recoiling and rubbing the spit away, Molly said: "Guys, don't be dumb.
+Recoiling and rubbing the spit away, Molly moodily eyed the table top and said: "Guys, don't be dumb...
 Gill's far from that.
-Besides… it's not like I care.
+Besides... it's not like I care.
 I can wait."

-"Wait for your baby maker to shrivel to dust, yes, excellent," Selena prodded.
+"Wait for your baby maker to shrivel to dust, yes, excellent," Selena prodded Molly's tummy.
+She rightly had her hand slapped away.
+Selena held up her hands in surrender.
 "If you guys don't tie the knot soon, he's going to lose his chance at you."

 "He is not afraid of commitment."